-This Core, led by Robert Clark, MD, and Peter Hornsby, PhD, promotes the career development of early-stage geroscience investigators.
+This Core, led by Robert Clark, MD, Peter Hornsby, PhD, and Blake Rasmussen, PhD, promotes the career development of early-stage geroscience investigators.
 Accessing the research education, training, and career development resources of UT Health San Antonio’s Institute for Integration of Medicine and Science (IIMS), as well as the robust and unique aging research resources and education programs in South Texas, our Mentored Research Career Development (San Antonio OAIC RL5) Scholars are trained in the operative mechanisms in the aging process, and in the design of pre-clinical and clinical interventions for diseases and conditions that affect older adults.
 The RL5 award mechanism is similar to the KL2/K12 award mechanism, but permits more flexibility in the percent effort required of the Scholar.
 All San Antonio OAIC RL5 Scholars will have research projects, mentoring teams, and defined short- and long-term career goals.
 The REC will also sponsor various training and mentoring research experiences.
 UT Health San Antonio and its partners offer a rich pool of available trainees and mentors, additional sources of career funding, laboratories, and multiple opportunities for didactic coursework.
 San Antonio OAIC RL5 scholars are fully eligible for pilot project support from the Pilot and Exploratory Studies Core (PESC).

 We plan to support a cohort of one San Antonio OAIC RL5 Scholar annually for up to two years per award, contingent upon grant renewal.
 Leveraging the research education, training and career development resources of IIMS and the robust and unique aging research resources and research education programs in South Texas, the program enhances the clinical and translational research knowledge and experience of basic scientists, develop mechanistic research skills of clinical investigators, and facilitate collaborations among basic and clinical researchers.